tommyfok/tom-css/README.md

 ## TODO
 - Receptor Management. :heavy_check_mark:
 - Socket.io sometimes unstable in client-side.
-Find the reason and fix it.
+Find the reason and fix it. :heavy_check_mark:
 - Use a `conversation` data model rather than socket-id to indentify a real conversation.
 - Search messages in more ways.
 - Server-side UI enhancement.